awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-enable-ssh-connections.md

 # Step 7: \(Optional\) Enable SSH Connections Through Session Manager<a name="session-manager-getting-started-enable-ssh-connections"></a>

 You can enable users in your AWS account to use the AWS CLI to establish Secure Shell \(SSH\) connections to instances using Session Manager\.
 Users who connect using SSH can also copy files between their local machines and managed instances using Secure Copy Protocol \(SCP\)\.
 You can use this functionality to connect to instances without opening inbound ports or maintaining bastion hosts\.
-You can also choose to explicity disable SSH connections to your instances through Session Manager\.
+You can also choose to explicitly disable SSH connections to your instances through Session Manager\.

 **To enable SSH connections through Session Manager**